kiminh/qlib/README.md

 * `+(-)E` indicates with(out) `ExpressionCache`
 * `+(-)D` indicates with(out) `DatasetCache`

-Most general purpose databases take too much time on loading data.
-After looking into the underlying implementation, we find that data go through too many layers of interfaces and unnecessary format transformations in general purpose database solution.
+Most general-purpose databases take too much time on loading data.
+After looking into the underlying implementation, we find that data go through too many layers of interfaces and unnecessary format transformations in general-purpose database solutions.
 Such overheads greatly slow down the data loading process.
 Qlib data are stored in a compact format, which is efficient to be combined into arrays for scientific computation.